 Signs of autism usually begin during early childhood and last throughout life.
 Because each person with autism has a unique mixture of symptoms, it’s important to get an evaluation from a professional like Ms. Johnston.
 She has extensive experience working with children and adolescents and takes the time to understand your child’s needs.

 At Sulcata Psychiatry, Ms. Johnston works with children ages three and older, but your child may already have an autism diagnosis by age two.
 Your first visit involves a thorough psychiatric evaluation, which may include cognitive testing with Cambridge Brain Sciences or Academic & Achievement Testing to further understand how your child thinks and learns.

 Ms. Johnston works with you and your child as a team, making sure you receive the support, resources, and education you need to successfully manage autism symptoms.
 Treatment is highly individualized, as no two people experience autism the same way.

 Depending on your child’s needs, treatment may include:

 In-office pharmacogenetic testing with Genomind® helps Ms. Johnston determine the best medication for you.
 She may also recommend changes regarding nutrition, sleep habits, exercise, and relaxation techniques like yoga.

-For compassionate care of autism spectrum disorder, call Sulcata Psychiatry or request an appointment online today.
+For compassionate full spectrum care of autism disorder, call Sulcata Psychiatry or request an appointment online today.